rcz7795/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection

-This is a machine learning project to detect fraudulent credit card transaction
+This is a machine learning project to detect fraudulent credit card transactions.